Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Grant Permissions on SharePoint Item
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Grant specific permissions to a user on a SharePoint list item with the help of Microsoft Flow.
+Grant specific permissions to a user on a SharePoint list item with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters